andrewdotn/crk-db/README.md

 Please see the [style guide](./docs/style-guide.md) (with glossary) for documentation of the lexicographical conventions used in this database.

+## The Database

+The database is located in the private ALTLab repo at `crk/dicts/database-{hash}.ndjson`, where `{hash}` is an SHA1 hash of the database.
+This repo includes the following JavaScript utilities for working with the database, both located in `lib/utlities`.

+* `loadEntries.js`: Reads all the entries from the database (or any NDJSON file) into memory and returns a Promise that resolves to an Array of the entries for further querying and manipulation.
+* `saveDatabase.js`: Accepts an Array of database entries and saves it to the specified path as an NDJSON file with a trailing SHA1 hash.
+Note that by default the hash will be inserted into the provided filename: passing `database.ndjson` as the first argument to `saveDatabase.js` will save the file to `database-{hash}.ndjson`.
+You can disable this by passing `hash: false` as an option (in the options hash as the third argument to the function).

 ## Building the Database

 1. Download the original data sources.
 These are stored in the private ALTLab repo in `crk/dicts`. **Do not commit these files to git.**